sam-almighty/Activity-Tracker-with-LogDNA/getting-started.md

 4. Enter a name for the service instance.

 5. Select the region where you plan to provision the instance.
+For more information about the regions where the service is available, see [Regions](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-regions).

 6. Select a resource group.